AVALANCHE (12-18-4) at RED WINGS (17-13-5)

 Big story: The Red Wings continue to battle for a playoff berth in the Western Conference despite suffering a 7-1 blowout to the Chicago Blackhawks in Sunday’s matinee performance.
 The Red Wings are hoping to get back on track as they host the Avalanche, who have struggled this season.

-Colorado: The Avalanche snapped a four-game winless streak with a nail-biting 1-0 overtime victory against the Nashville Predators on Saturday.
+Avalanche: The Avalanche snapped a four-game winless streak with a nail-biting 1-0 overtime victory against the Nashville Predators on Saturday.
 Semyon Varlamov stopped 34 shots to earn his third shutout of the season and the 11th of his career.

 "For sure it's a big win, especially when things are not going great for the team and me especially," said Varlamov.
 "Lots of games, I'm giving up three or four goals.
 I felt good the whole game.
 When you have confidence, you play well.
 When you're not confident, you feel like you're not an NHL goalie."